Operating Agreements: Four Essential Considerations

-Most LLCs are single-member LLCs, whose members are individuals.
-However, many of our clients, and those requiring the majority of the attention with regard to legal services, are two-member LLCs.
-It is a prudent business, legal, and tax strategy for these dual-member LLCs to have solid operating agreements in place to address some of the issues that could later derail a promising business relationship.
+Many LLCs are single-member LLCs, whose member is a lone individual.
+However, many of our clients, and those requiring the majority of the attention with regard to legal services, are multi-member (two or more member) LLCs.
+It is prudent business, legal, and tax strategy for these dual-member LLCs to have solid operating agreements in place to address some of the issues that could later derail a promising business relationship.
 Accordingly, our experience has shown that it is essential to address the following four provisions in your operating agreements.

 For assistance with any legal needs related to your LLCs operating agreement, or any of your business or estate planning needs, contact Fournier Legal Services for a free consultation at email@example.com or 860.670.3535.

 Joseph E. Fournier is an Attorney and a CPA who has more than twenty years of experience in a variety of business legal matters, including start-ups and company formations, drafting shareholder and operating agreements, contracts, employment law, commercial litigation, tax planning and audit defense, and mergers and acquisitions (M&A).
 He also handles estate planning matters, such as business succession planning, wills, trusts, and probate.